AlexMilman/steamgifts-group-management-tool/README.md

 * Better UI

 ### TODO
-* New endpoint: PopularGiveaways - will list all giveaways with certain popularity.
-Options: Only group users.
-Check: Total entries, Entries on finish, Entries within X days.
 * Add to Giveaways DB: MinimumLevel, Whitelist, RegionRestricted
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "no minimum level" to optional params
 * CheckMonthly/CheckAllGiveawaysAccordingToRules/UserCheckFirstGiveaway: Add "not region restricted" to optional params